creoapp/documentation/docs/drafts/Window.md

 If the `Window` is already contained in the container, the `Window` is presented by selecting it between the contained windows.

 ### Example
-Let's say you have a hierarchy like this, and your Root is the startup window
+Let's say you have a hierarchy like this
 ```
 - Navigation1
   - Window1